ScienceBasedTargets/SBTi-finance-tool/docs/getting_started.rst

     pip install sbti-finance-tool

-The `API reference <https://ofbdabv.github.io/SBTi/autoapi/index.html>`_ should provide a clear overview of the module's API and its usage.
+The API reference in the ``SBTi`` package source should provide a clear overview of the module's API and its usage.

 Using the SBTi Data Provider